brovarenko/eazy-lingo/docs/manual-run.md

    - `server/.env`
 2. Replace the placeholder values with credentials that exist in your environment.
 3. Ensure the `DATABASE_URL` points to a database you can reach; create the database manually if it does not exist.
+4. If you use Google OAuth, set `GOOGLE_CALLBACK_URL` and register the same URL (`http://localhost:4000/api/auth/google/redirect`) in the Google Cloud Console.

 ## 3. Install dependencies